 Unfortunately, it is the numerous articles denouncing games that tend to take pride of place on the landing pages of most news sites.
-Many parents and educators rely on such pieces to disparage them, focusing on their addictive qualities and how they can lead to dysfunction at school and at home, as well as harming a child’s health.
-Yet those same adults are unlikely to have tried the games themselves for a whole variety of reasons, dismissing them before making a serious evaluation of their educational potential or efficacy.
+Many parents and educators rely on such pieces to reaffirm their own dislike of games, focusing on their addictive qualities and how they can lead to dysfunction at school and at home, as well as harming a child’s health.
+Yet those same adults are unlikely to have tried the games themselves for a whole variety of reasons, dismissing them before making a serious evaluation of their educational potential or the value of their content.

-It may be that they remember the arcades, hand-held first-person shooters or pixelated pictoramas that made it impossible to become fully immersed in the game you were playing.
-Yet what they remember is no longer the norm.
-Today’s creations are developed by intelligent, highly experienced teams of individuals.
+It may be that they remember the arcades, filled with hand-held first-person shooters or pixelated pictoramas that made it impossible to become fully immersed in the game you were playing.
+But that’s no longer the norm.
+Today’s creations are developed by teams of highly experienced individuals committed to making memorable experiences.
 To ignore the genius buried in them would be more than just regrettable; it would be a failure in our responsibilities as teachers and a demonstration of wilful ignorance, considering the trajectory of the medium.

 The games industry is already enormous, but by 2020 it is estimated that the global market will be worth over US$140 billion.
-If we abide by the old adage of investigators and follow the money, then we have to concede that this once niche industry will become more omnipresent and today’s educators, particularly in core subject areas like English and maths, can play a key role in establishing the educational value of video games in general.
+This suggests that this once niche industry will become ever more omnipresent, but also that future educators, particularly in core subject areas like English and Maths, can play a key role in establishing the educational value of video games in general.

-Titles such as “The Last of Us”, the remastered version of which has Chinese and English subtitles, are filled with rich and varied material, both in the main plotline and in the many subsidiary missions that players can complete at their leisure.
+Titles such as “The Last of Us” (the remastered version of which has Chinese and English subtitle) are filled with rich and varied material, both in the main plotline and in the many subsidiary missions that players can complete at their leisure.
 Teachers can use them to reinforce discussions about novels, prose and plays and, perhaps one day, will hold them up alongside conventional literature as an equivalent.

 Cicero Group Limited